Your Insulin Options

 - Premixed.
 This type is a mixture of fast-acting and intermediate-acting insulins.
 It works to control blood sugar at mealtime and works for anywhere from 16 to 24 hours

-Each type of insulin helps keep diabetes under control.
+Each type of insulin helps manage blood sugar.
 But no one type is right for everyone.
 Each person’s insulin need is different.
 And each person’s insulin need may change over time.
 Your health care provider will prescribe the insulin that is best for you.

 Although insulin is a hormone that the body makes naturally, injecting it may cause some side effects.
 Here are a few to be aware of: